 Under a collective reorganisation, the debtor must devise and, if approved by more than half of the creditors in both number and value, implement a reorganisation plan.
 The plan may include measures to reduce or reschedule liabilities and interest obligations, swap debt into equity, or reduce its headcount.
+The plan may not however provide for debt forgiveness in excess of 85% of any creditor's claim unless this is justified based on compelling motives relating to the continuity of the company's business.
 An approved reorganisation plan binds dissenting creditors, including secured creditors, provided that the plan provides for payment of interest on their claims and that repayment of their claims is not suspended for more than 24 or, if at the end of the initial suspension the debtor requests an extension and demonstrates that the suspended claims will be paid in full, 36 months.

-If successfully implemented, the debtor is releases from all debts included in the reorganisation plan.
+If successfully implemented, the debtor is released from all debts included in the reorganisation plan.